-(a) Market risk
+(a) Market Risk

-(i) Foreign exchange risk
+(i) Foreign Exchange Risk

-A portion of the Company's products are sold at prices denominated in U.S. dollars while the majority of its operational costs and expenses are incurred in Canadian dollars.
+Certain of the Company's products are sold at prices denominated in U.S. dollars while the majority of its operational costs and expenses are incurred in Canadian dollars.
 An increase in the value of the Canadian dollar relative to the U.S. dollar reduces the revenue in Canadian dollar terms realized by the Company from sales made in U.S. dollars.

-The Company also has foreign operations in the United States and the United Kingdom, whose earnings are exposed to foreign exchange risk.
+The Company also has foreign operations in the United States whose earnings are exposed to foreign exchange risk.

-An assumed \$0.01 increase in the USD/CAD foreign exchange rate during the year ended December 31, 2023, would have less than \$0.1 million (2022: less than \$0.1 million) impact on pre-tax net income.
+An assumed \$0.01 increase in the USD/CAD foreign exchange rate during the year ended December 31, 2024, would have a \$0.1 million (2023: less than \$0.1 million) impact on pre-tax net income.
 An assumed \$0.01 decrease would have an equal but opposite effect on pre-tax net income.

-(ii) Interest rate risk
+(ii) Interest Rate Risk